-here has been a lot of discussion on whether K{III} tends to zero or infinity as a corner point is approached [3].
-When apparent K{III} values are calculated from stresses at a constant distance from the crack tip then K{III} appears to tend to zero as the model surface is approached (Fig. 7), in accordance with the linear elastic prediction.
-However, apparent values of K{III} at the surface, linked to finite values of τ{yz} (Fig. 4), increase strongly as the distance from the crack tip at which they are calculated decreases.
-These results can be interpreted as indicating that K{III} tends to infinity at a corner point in accordance with Bažant and Estenssoro's prediction.
-The results in Fig. 7 also show that K{II} does appear to tend to infinity as the surface is approached, in accordance with Bažant and Estenssoro's prediction.
-The discussion is futile because, as pointed out by Benthem [9], K{III} is meaningless at a corner point and there is no paradox.
-For $s \ge 0.2 \text{ mm } \lambda$ calculated from τ{xy} is close to the theoretical value of 0.5 for a stress intensity factor singularity so K{III} provides a reasonable description of the crack tip stress field.
-Similarly, K{III} provides a reasonable description of the crack tip stress field.
-Similarly, K{III} provides a reasonable description of the crack tip stress field for τ{xy} are always less than the theoretical value for a corner point singularity, and decrease with increasing plate thickness.
-The distribution of τ{yz} at the surface (Fig. 4) cannot be accounted for on the basis of Bažant and Estenssoro's analysis.
-There is clear evidence of a boundary layer effect whose extent is independent of plate thickness.
+here has been a lot of discussion on whether $K{\rm III}$ tends to zero or infinity as a corner point is approached [2,3].
+When apparent $K{\rm III}$ values are calculated from stresses at a constant distance from the crack tip then $K{\rm III}$ appears to tend to zero as the model surface is approached (Fig. 5-6), in accordance with the linear elastic prediction.
+However, apparent values of $K{\rm III}$ at the surface (Fig. 4) increase strongly as the distance from the crack tip at which they are calculated decreases.
+These results can be interpreted as indicating that $K{\rm III}$ tends to infinity at a corner point in accordance with Bažant and Estenssoro's prediction.
+The results in Figs. 5-6 also show that $K{\rm II}$ does appear to tend to infinity as the surface is approached, in accordance with Bažant and Estenssoro's prediction.
+The discussion is futile because, as pointed out by Benthem [9], $K{\rm III}$ is meaningless at a corner point and there is no paradox.

+For $s \ge 0.25$ mm the value of λ calculated from τ{xy} is close to the theoretical value of 0.5 for a stress intensity factor singularity so K{II} provides a reasonable description of the crack tip stress field.
+Similarly, K{III} provides a reasonable description of the crack tip stress field for $s \ge 1$ mm.
+At the surface, values of λ obtained from τ{xy} are always less than the theoretical value for a corner point singularity.
+The distribution of τ{yz} at the surface (Fig. 2) cannot be accounted for on the basis of Bažant and Estenssoro's analysis.
+There is clear evidence of a boundary layer effect whose extent is independent of the thickness.
 The only available characteristic dimension controlling the boundary layer thickness is the crack length, a.

-STRAIN ENERGY DENSITY THROUGH THE PLATE THICKNESS
+STRAIN ENERGY DENSITY THROUGH THE DISC AND PLATE THICKNESS

-he intensity of the local stress and strain state through the plate thickness can be easily evaluated by using the strain energy density (SED) averaged over a control volume embracing the crack tip (see Ref.
+he intensity of the local stress and strain state through the disc and plate thickness can be easily evaluated by using the strain energy density (SED) averaged over a control volume embracing the crack tip (see Ref.
 [13] for a review of the SED approach).
 The main advantage with respect to the local stress-based parameters is that it does not need very refined meshes in the close neighbourhood of the stress singularity [19].
-Furthermore the SED has been considered as a parameter able to control fracture and fatigue in some previous contributions [14-16] and can easily take into account also coupled three-dimensional effects [4, 22].
+Furthermore the SED has been considered as a parameter able to control fracture and fatigue in some previous contributions [14-18, 22] and can easily take into account also coupled three-dimensional effects [2, 3, 23, 24].

-With the aim to provide some numerical assessment of the contribution of the three-dimensional effects, specifically the coupled fracture mode, K{II} , the local energy density through the plate thickness is evaluated and discussed in this section.
+With the aim to provide some numerical assessment of the contribution of the three-dimensional effects, specifically the coupled fracture mode, K{II} , the local energy density through the disc and plate thickness has been evaluated and discussed in this section.